-- Providing training on modern slavery risks for relevant groups of staff, including internationally
+- Continue to promote online training on modern slavery risks for relevant groups of staff, including internationally

 - Supplier engagement, including through the Sustain database and face to face events

-- Develop and implement our position in relation to palm oil and links to human rights and modern slavery
+- Further develop and implement our position in relation to palm oil and links to human rights and modern slavery

-- Developing further research collaborations related to modern slavery.
+- Developing further research collaborations related to modern slavery risks and solutions.

 Approval and review

 |Consultations held||In addition to the Working Group members detailed above, the statement has been reviewed by the Social Responsibility and Sustainability Committee, Audit and Risk Committee and University Court|